 - Information about a recurring conference the journal is affiliated with

 You can easily request to have a custom page added to your journal’s website by contacting us at firstname.lastname@example.org.
 We’ll add the page to your journal account so you can easily edit it with the rest of your website pages.
 We’re also working on adding a custom page request form to Scholastica, so you can reach out to us about adding a page to your website right from the publishing dashboard (stay tuned for updates!).

-We’ve also added a new feature for journals using Scholastica’s typesetting service.
+We’ve also added a new feature for journals using Scholastica’s Production Service.
 Now, all typeset articles will include Google Scholar links for articles in the references section as shown above.
 The benefits of this are twofold for journals.
 First, it means readers will easily be able to navigate to the Google Scholar pages of the research referenced in your articles.
 It also means your journal website will be in a better position to be crawled by search engines and show up in search results.

 In order to return relevant search results, web crawlers for search engines like Google rely in part on the links embedded within a webpage to determine how the page relates to different content online.
 Academic journal articles tend to have very few links in the text, which can make it harder for search engines to know which content they’re associated with and, as a result, can hinder their search ranking.
 By adding Google Scholar links to all references in articles typeset by Scholastica, we’re helping search engine crawlers “see” how new articles relate to existing content online so they can more easily serve up those articles for related search queries.

 We hope you find these new features useful!
 As always, if you have any questions don’t hesitate to contact us!